-^{}Major Electives: CTS 130, DBA 110, OST 201, OST 233, SPA 120, or OST 247 and OST 248 (departmental approval required).
+Major Electives: CTS 130, DBA 110, OST 233, SPA 120, or OST 247

 The semester in which the major elective is taken may vary.

 Medical Office Administration Medical Coding Certificate (C25310L1)

 The Medical Coding Certificate program will prepare individuals for entry-level employment opportunities in the allied health specialty of medical coding.
 This is an introductory program that may, with experience and additional training, lead to national certification.